What is Melanoma?

 Statistics

-Melanoma is the fifth most common cancer among men and women in the United States (Table 3).6 In 2025, the United States is expected to have about 60,550 men and 44,410 women diagnosed with melanoma.11 The average age of diagnosis is 65 years.
+Melanoma is the fifth most common cancer among men and women in the United States .6,7 In 2026, the United States is expected to have about 65,400 men and 46,600 women diagnosed with melanoma.6 Most people diagnosed with melanoma are between the ages of 65–74.7

 Risk Factors

-Melanoma, when detected early, can often be cured with surgery.
+When found early, melanoma, can often be cured with surgery.
 Metastatic or advanced melanoma is one of the most serious forms of skin cancer, and early detection is key to a good prognosis.6

 Anyone can get skin cancer, but there are certain things that increase your risk of getting it, such as: